Qinyi126/First-Capstone---Excel-Visualisation/README.md

 # What have I learnt from this analysis?
 - Based on map chart - China has the highest emission of CO2.
 - Based on 10 year analysis - China is increasing at a rapid rate over the years while emissions for other countries are declining.
-- Based on pie chart and bar chart for the sources of CO2 - Coal is the main source of the pollution producing the highest CO2 out of the other sources (i.e. oil, gas, cement, flaring and others)
+- Based on pie chart and bar chart for the sources of CO2 - Coal is the main source of the pollution, producing the highest CO2 out of the other sources (i.e. oil, gas, cement, flaring and others)
-- Based on chart for emission by per capita, Qatar has the highest CO2 emissions.
+- Based on chart for emission per capita, Qatar has the highest CO2 emissions.

 From the analysis, we can make several assumptions why China has the highest CO2 emissions: